 Some companies will charge a one-off entry fee as high as 15%.
-They may also charge management fees, generally these fees are necessary for ongoing asset management.
+They may also charge management fees, generally for ongoing asset management.
 However, a high level of management is simply not required with wine investment.

 Many companies will generate the perception of market beating returns by offering unrealistic portfolio values.
 Many investment companies utilise the social trust surrounding Liv-ex to quote prices that are in reality not achievable.